 If you’ve had a look at my off-beat Scotland Bucket List for 2017, you know the magnificent Kelpies are a real hidden gem!
-Ticking them off the list became a lot easier this spring, when Rabbie’s launched its half-day Kelpies tour from Glasgow.
-Of course I had to try it!
+Ticking them off the list became a lot easier when Rabbie’s launched a tour that takes in the Kelpies, Loch Lomond and Stirling Castle from Edinburgh.

 The Kelpies are a bizarre, yet must-visit landmark in Scotland: two 30m-high horse-head sculptures near the town of Falkirk, only half an hour drive from Glasgow.
 Before you read on, check out my video of the trip:

 The day tour with Rabbie’s starts at a reasonable time and leaves Edinburgh at 9.15 am.
 The time actually spent on the road is minimal though, as the Kelpies are only 30 minutes away from Edinburgh.
 After some time to explore the Kelpies, the tour continues to Loch Lomond and Stirling Castle.